Someone in Control

 Someone in Control is the second studio album by American rock band Trapt, released on September 13, 2005 by Warner Bros.
 Records.

-Background and release
+Release

-The first single, "Stand Up", was released on July 12, 2005, and topped out at No. 17 on the Modern Rock Tracks chart and No. 3 on the Mainstream Rock Tracks chart.
+The first single, "Stand Up," was released on July 12, 2005, and topped out at No. 17 on the Modern Rock Tracks chart and No. 3 on the Mainstream Rock Tracks chart.
 The album was released on two months later on September 13, debuting at number 14 on the Billboard 200 chart, with approximatively 61,400 copies sold in its first week.
 By the end of 2005, the album sold 500,000 copies.
 "Waiting" and "Disconnected (Out of Touch)" were released as singles in 2006.

-Despite the anticipation before the release, the album failed to catch the success of their debut album, possibly due to the lack of a hit single.
-Following the disappointing sales of the album, Warner Bros.
-Records silently dropped the band.
+Despite the album's moderate success, Warner Bros. was disappointed by its performance, possibly due to the lack of a hit single, and eventually stopped responding to the band.
+Trapt later signed to Eleven Seven Music.